chanshiyucx/blog/journal/004-interview-simulation.md

 I was really impressed by repareo's mission to digitize the workshop industry.
 The idea of building a seamless, user-friendly platform between drivers and workshops is exactly the kind of impactful project I'm looking to contribute to.

 I look forward to talking about how I can support your team.

-## Application Reason

-> Why are you interested in this position?

-That's a great question.
-This role at Repareo really appeals to me for a few key reasons.

-First, I'm genuinely interested in Repareo because it's solving a real problem that many people face - finding reliable car repair services.
-Repareo is digitizing a traditional industry, making car services more transparent and accessible for everyone.
-The challenge of building a user-friendly platform is motivating to me.

-Second, the role is a perfect match for my experience.
-The job description emphasizes a modern stack with React, Vue.js, Next.js, and TypeScript, which aligns perfectly with my experience.
-In my most recent role, I led the technical architecture for a storage management platform using exactly those technologies.

-Finally, the culture.
-The posting mentions a young, dynamic team.
-As an active open-source contributor, I really value working with teams that focus on quality and continuous learning.

-So, the combination of meaningful work, perfect technical fit, and great team culture that makes this role exciting for me.

-## About Repareo

-> What do you know about Repareo as a company?

- I understand Repareo is leading the digitization of Germany's car service industry.

-You've built a platform that solves a real problem - helping drivers find trusted workshops they can actually book online.
-What I find really smart is your integration strategy.
-You're not just waiting for users to find you; you integrate with existing workshop systems and make them visible on platforms people already use, like Google, manufacturer apps, or insurance portals.

-As a frontend developer, this is really exciting to me.
-The user interface becomes the core of the business, it has to be seamless and build trust instantly for both drivers and workshop partners.
-The challenge of creating such a high-impact, user-friendly platform is what really draws me to this role at Repareo.

-## About Germany

-### Coming to Germany

-> Why did you decide to come to Germany for work?

-Well, there are a couple of main reasons.

-On the personal side, my girlfriend is doing her PhD at LMU in Munich and has been here for four years.
-So I moved here to be with her and start our life together.

-Professionally, I've always been interested in the German tech industry.
-Munich is one of Europe's major IT hubs with a highly developed IT industry.
-This gives me much better opportunities to find the right position that matches my skills and experience.
-I really like the work culture of German companies, as they focus on quality and value work-life balance, which is important to me too.

-I'm also excited about working with international teams and contributing to innovative projects.
-I'm ready to bring my web development background to this market and take on new challenges.

-> What field is your girlfriend studying?

-She's a medical PhD student at LMU in Munich.

-### Impressions of Munich

-> How do you like Munich so far?

-I really love Munich!
-It's been a great experience living here so far.

-The city has such a nice balance.
-The climate here is very pleasant, and I actually like the weather a lot.
-The public transport system is really convenient, so I can easily get anywhere I need to go.

-I also like how international Munich is.
-There is a good mix of locals and internationals here.
-It makes it easier for me to settle in.
-At the same time, I'm trying to improve my German and connect more with the local culture.

-Overall, Munich feels like a great place for both my career and personal life.
-I can definitely see myself staying here long-term.

-### Work-Life Balance

-> How important is work-life balance to you?

-Work-life balance is important to me.

-I'm excited to delivering quality work and meeting deadlines.
-At the same time, I believe productivity comes from having time to recharge and stay mentally sharp.

-I'm flexible and willing to put in extra hours when needed, but I also value having time for personal development, like continuing my German language studies.

-### Long Term Plan

-> What are your long-term plans in Germany?

-I'm planning to stay in Germany long-term.
-If I can get a suitable position here, I'd like to build my career in Germany.

-My girlfriend is doing her PhD and will graduate next year, she is also planning to look for opportunities here.
-So we're both looking to establish our future in Munich together.

-## Job

-### Career Goals

-> What are your career goals in Germany?

-My career goal is to become a senior technical expert in web development, eventually growing into technical leadership roles like solution architect.
-This role fits perfectly with my career path because it offers complex technical challenges in an innovative environment.

-In five years, I see myself as a technical leader contributing to architectural decisions and mentoring other developers.

-### Best Candidate

-> What makes you the best candidate for this position?

-I think three things make me a strong fit for this role.

-First, my full-stack experience.
-While I specialize in frontend, I understand the backend too, this helps me build better user interfaces and work smoothly with backend teams.

-Second, my experience with modernization projects.
-I've led platform redesigns using modern technologies like React and TypeScript - exactly what this role involves.

-Third, my adaptability.
-I contribute to open source, and I'm always ready to learn new technologies when they benefit the project.

-So I bring the right technical skills plus the mindset to grow with a company that's transforming a traditional industry.

-### Team Culture

-> What are you looking for in a team environment?
-> What do you expect from your future team?

-I enjoy working in open, collaborative teams where we share knowledge and focus on delivering a great product.

-From what I've learned about Repareo's culture, with its emphasis on innovation and teamwork, it feels like a strong match for me.
-I'm excited to join such a team and contribute my frontend development skills to build a high-quality, user-friendly platform.

-## Language and Visa

 ### English Level